 NF1 Patient Registry Initiative

-The Washington University NF1 Patient Registry Initiative (NPRI) is a unique internet-based database that collects medical information to help physicians and researchers better understand the spectrum of medical problems found in children and adults with NF1.
+The NF1 Patient Registry Initiative (NPRI) is a unique internet-based database that collects medical information from individuals with NF1.
+Developed by researchers in the Washington University NF Center, the NPRI is designed to help physicians and researchers better understand the spectrum of medical problems found in children and adults with NF1.

-All individuals with a diagnosis of NF1 are eligible to complete the 30-minute online questionnaire.
+All individuals with a diagnosis of NF1 are invited to participate in the NPRI.
+Participation includes completing a 30-minute online questionnaire.